stuchly/tviblindi/README.md

 - - - - -

-`tviblindi` puts concepts from graph theory and algebraic topology to use for trajectory inference (TI) in high-dimensional biological data.
+`tviblindi` puts concepts from graph theory and algebraic topology to use for trajectory inference (TI) in high-dimensional biological data (cytometry, scRNA-seq, CITE-seq).

 We provide easy-to-use tools for identifying potential developmental trajectories and grouping them in a classification tree.
 This includes a graphical user interface that enables the user to